holadmex/monitoring-script/README.md

 devopsfetch
 ```

-`installation`- This handles installation of the necessary preprequisite needed for `devopsfetch` script to execute its functions.
-Both shell script file needs to be given permission to execute.
+**installation:** This script handles installation of the necessary preprequisite needed for `devopsfetch` script to execute its functions.
+However, both shell script file needs to be given permission to execute.
 Below is the cmd to give file permission.

 ```sh
 chmod 700 installation